SirRandoo/ColonySync/README.md

 ## Steam Workshop

-You can install the mod from the [Steam Workshop](https://docs.sirrandoo.com/streamkit):
+You can install the mod from the [Steam Workshop](https://docs.sirrandoo.com/ColonySync):

 1. Subscribe to the mod on the Steam Workshop page.
 2. Launch RimWorld and enable the mod through the mod manager.

 ## Manual Installation

-1. Download the latest release from the [GitHub Releases](https://github.com/sirrandoo/streamkit/releases).
+1. Download the latest release from the [GitHub Releases](https://github.com/sirrandoo/ColonySync/releases).
 2. Extract the contents to your RimWorld `Mods` directory: <br/>
    `C:\Program Files (x86)\Steam\steamapps\common\RimWorld\Mods`
 3. Enable the mod from the mod manager in-game

 # Usage

-1. Navigate to the mod's settings menu in RimWorld.
+1. Navigate to the mod’s settings menu in RimWorld.
 2. Enter your Twitch credentials and configure event triggers.
 3. Customize game responses to Twitch chat events.

 # Plugin Development

-StreamKit supports third-party plugins, which can register with the mod and store persistent settings through the settings api.
+ColonySync supports third-party plugins, which can register with the mod and store persistent settings through the settings api.

 ## Example Plugin Code